Graph convolutional network as a fast statistical emulator for numerical ice sheet modeling: Results

-Fig. \ref{Thickness_year} shows the RMSE of ice thickness by years for four different basal melting rates (i.e., 0, 20, 40, and 60 m/year) and three different initial mesh sizes (i.e., 5 km, 10 km, and 20 km).
-The EGCN shows the lowest RMSE over 20-year transient simulation for all melting rates and mesh sizes.
-In all cases, the RMSE decreases from the initial condition to around year 10 and then increases slightly until year 20.
-The RMSE of ice thickness for a 60 m/year melting rate experiment rises more rapidly compared to the other melting rates.
-Dramatic changes in ice flow under a higher melting rate scenario can make it difficult for deep learning emulators to replicate such a rapid change (see the discussion section for more details).
+Figure \ref{Thickness_year} shows the RMSE of ice thickness by years for four test melting rates ($r$ = 10, 30, 50, and 70 m $\text{a}^{-1}$) and three initial mesh sizes ($M_0$ = 2 km, 5 km, and 10 km).
+The GCN generally shows the lowest RMSE over 20-year transient simulation for most melting rates and mesh sizes.
+As shown in Figure \ref{Thickness_year}, the RMSEs of GCN and MLP do not vary significantly by different mesh sizes; however, the RMSE of FCN decreases with coarser mesh resolutions.
+In all melting rate scenarios, the RMSEs of GCN and FCN slightly decrease from the initial condition to around year 10 and then increase until year 20.
+On the contrary, the RMSE of MLP continuously increases from the initial condition to year 20.
+At the melting rate of 70 m $\text{a}^{-1}$, the RMSE of MLP reaches 60 m in year 20.
+The RMSE of ice thickness for a 70 m $\text{a}^{-1}$ melting rate experiment rises more rapidly by year compared to the other melting rates.
+Dramatic changes in ice flow under a higher melting rate scenario could make it difficult for deep learning emulators to replicate such a rapid change.

-The maps of ice thickness from the ISSM simulation and deep learning emulators are depicted in Fig. \ref{Thickness_map}.
-The overall spatial distribution of ice thickness is well produced by deep-learning emulators: thicker ice ($>$ 2000 m) on the northeast side and thinner ice on the south side near the coast ($<$ 1000 m).
-In Fig. \ref{Thickness_map}, it is evident that the EGNN yields much less uncertainty than the other models over the entire PIG region.
-Moreover, while the other models show relatively large uncertainties in marginal areas with slow ice flow, the uncertainties by the EGCN are somehow evenly distributed around the PIG region.
+The maps of ice thickness from the ISSM simulation and deep learning emulators are depicted in Figure \ref{Thickness_map}.
+The overall spatial distribution of ice thickness is well reproduced by deep learning emulators: thicker ice ($>$ 1000 m) on the northeast side and thinner ice on the south side near the coast ($<$ 500 m).
+The emulators tend to overestimate ice thickness at a higher melting rate ($r$ = 70 m $\text{a}^{-1}$) and underestimate ice thickness at a lower melting rate.
+It is noted that such overestimation and underestimation occur near the central ice stream where the ice moves fast.
+Additionally, compared to the GCN and FCN, the MLP shows higher errors around the grounding lines.
+Such a higher error from MLP can be attributed to the no-connectivity characteristics of the MLP architecture, which prohibits the MLP from predicting the complicated interaction between grounding and floating ice around the grounding line.
+On the other hand, the GCN and FCN reproduce relatively stable accuracy near the grounding line due to their ability to leverage neighboring node information.